MBBS Explained: Full Form, Details, Fee, Specislisations, and more

 Paediatrics

-Specialisations in MBBS Courses
+Specialisations in MBBS Courses: Discover Your Interest

 1. Master of Surgery (MS)

 Master of Surgery (MS) is a three-year postgraduate programme.
 If you want to be a surgeon, MS equips you with the scientific understanding and abilities needed to perform safe surgery.
-To help you practise on your own, the course provides a thorough and organised training schedule.
+To help you practice on your own, the course provides a thorough and organised training schedule.

 • General Surgery